-- The Director of Compliance will respond within two weeks of receiving the request. - If you would like to appeal the decision regarding your request, please contact the President of Federico Beauty Institute with all the previously requested information.
-Appeals must be submitted within one week of the date of the Director of Compliance's response.
+- 2) The Director of Compliance will respond within two weeks of receiving the request. - 3) If you would like to appeal the decision regarding your request, please follow the steps below in the Section 504 Internal Grievance Procedure Policy.
+Appeals must be submitted within 15 days of receiving the ADA Director of Compliance's decision.